Build Bogleheads Three Fund Portfolio With ETFs

 Many of Rick Ferris Core Four Portfolio

 You could still tilt your portfolio towards small and value, but the European UCITs ETFs are less than stellar for this purpose.
-For example, the only European ETF that covers the US Small Value asset class is WisdomTree’s Small cap dividend ETF (DESD).
+For example, the only European ETF that covers the US Small-Cap Value asset class is WisdomTree’s Small cap dividend ETF (DESD).
 That’s not perfect, but not terrible either.

-Here is a short dictionary of the alphabet soup that you will encounter when researching ETFs as a European.
+Here is a short dictionary of the alphabet soup that you will encounter when researching ETFs as a European:

-Taxation – The taxation of an ETF is influenced by the domicile of the ETF and the tax residency of the investor.
-One may experience taxes such as withholding tax, income tax, and capital gain tax while trading in ETFs.
+You may experience taxes such as withholding tax, income tax, and capital gain tax while trading in ETFs.
 So always take these aspects into consideration while you are making the trade.
-You can get the information about these details from your accountant or your tax advisor.
+You can get information about these details from your accountant or your tax advisor.

 You can’t buy US-based ETFs as a European because of the PRIIPS Regulation.

-Fortunately, iShares, Vanguard, WisdomTree, and Xtrackers provide UCITS ETFs to help you gain exposure to most of the main asset classes.
+iShares, Vanguard, WisdomTree, and Xtrackers provide UCITS ETFs to help you gain exposure to most of the main asset classes.

 We have listed the ticker symbols for most of the asset classes on this page.